 A CRT is a specialized vacuum tube that can be used to receive and display images on an electronic screen.
 In the early 1960s, some TVs with CRTs were found to emit excessive x-radiation, and a federal performance standard was created to protect the public from this hazard.
 In the years that followed, the electronic technology for TVs and computer monitors with CRTs changed so drastically that the level of risk of x-ray exposure became almost non-existent.
 Manufacturers of products that still use CRTs must certify that their products comply with the federal performance standard for the life of the product.

 TV receivers and computer monitors provide a benefit for entertainment and information display in many settings.
-TV receivers and computer monitors containing CRTs no longer pose a risk of emitting excessive x-radiation.
+TV receivers and computer monitors containing CRTs no longer pose a risk of emitting any x-radiation.
 Since the creation of the federal performance standard, the FDA has tested hundreds of TV receivers and computer monitors and rarely encountered any that were unsafe.
 Most modern computer monitors and televisions (TVs) today use liquid crystal display (LCD), Light-emitting diodes (LED), or plasma and do not contain CRTs or emit x-radiation.

 Manufacturers of electronic radiation emitting products sold in the United States are responsible for compliance with the Federal Food, Drug and Cosmetic Act (FFDCA), Chapter V, Subchapter C - Electronic Product Radiation Control.

 Manufacturers of televisions and video display products are responsible for compliance with all applicable requirements of Title 21 Code of Federal Regulations (Subchapter J, Radiological Health) Parts 1000 through 1005: